rjkhan/Programming_exercise/README.md

 ## To download Project use following command

+To download the program run the following command into your `Terminal \ Command Line Cdm` to clone the project on your machine.
 `git clone git@github.com:rjkhan/Programming_exercise.git`

-The go to project directory using following command `cd Programming_exercise`.
+Then go to project directory using following command `cd Programming_exercise` using terminal.

 ## Start Program
-`node .`
+Run the follwoing command in terminal to start program `node .`

 Then program display following message > Type the size of the matrix and the position of the object: width,height,x,y